-Economic growth of North Canterbury is highly dependent on agriculture and horticulture activities.
-Irrigation can enable these activities to produce more and diversify and therefore increase the gross domestic product of North Canterbury.
-For irrigation to be effective, reliable water needs to be available at critical times of the year.

-- Issue 2 Reducing surface water flow in the Waiau, Hurunui and Jed Rivers and their tributaries can have a detrimental effect on: - The mauri of the waterways. - Instream aquatic ecosystems. - Breeding and feeding of riverbed nesting birds. - The natural frequency of river mouth openings of the Hurunui River and maintaining an open river mouth in the Waiau River to provide for the migration of native fish and salmonid species and the collection of mahinga kai by tangata whenua. - The frequency and extent of aquatic plant growths and cyanobacterial blooms and their impact on recreational activities. - The ability of fish, including native fish (such as eels), salmon and trout species to pass both up and downstream. - Recreationally important flows in the mainstem of the Hurunui and Waiau Rivers for activities including kayaking, jetboating, swimming and salmon and trout fishing. - The assimilation capacity of the river and the quality of water in the mainstem and tributaries. - The daytime water temperature which can affect the behaviour of, or is lethal for, some fish species.
+- Issue 1 Economic growth of North Canterbury is highly dependent on agriculture and horticulture activities.
+Irrigation can enable these activities to produce more and therefore increase the gross domestic product of North Canterbury.
+For irrigation to be effective, reliable water needs to be available at critical times of the year. - Issue 2 Reducing surface water flow in the Waiau, Hurunui and Jed Rivers and their tributaries can have a detrimental effect on: - The mauri of the waterways. - Instream aquatic ecosystems. - Breeding and feeding of riverbed nesting birds. - The natural frequency of river mouth openings of the Hurunui River and maintaining an open river mouth in the Waiau River to provide for the migration of native fish and salmonid species and the collection of mahinga kai by tangata whenua. - The frequency and extent of aquatic plant growths and cyanobacterial blooms and their impact on recreational activities.

-The natural flow variability is modified by large abstractions of water for out-of-stream uses.
-This can, for example, reduce natural character, increase the build up of weeds on the bed, reduce aquatic habitat and allow nuisance algae to build up.

-Existing abstractors require reliable water in order to operate their existing farming operations and to maximise the benefit from this water.
-As more water is allocated within each allocation block the reliability of all water users is can be reduced.

-Issue 5 To effectively irrigate additional land in the Waiau Hurunui Zone will require the storage of water, but:

-The damming of water in some parts of the Hurunui and Waiau catchments will-would have environmental effects that cannot be adequately mitigated.

-The cost of developing storage infrastructure in some parts of the Hurunui and Waiau catchments, where the environmental costs are less, may result in the development being uneconomic.

-The taking of water at higher flows and the development of infrastructure to store this water, if not undertaken in a comprehensive and integrated manner, may limit or restrict other storage options which are necessary to provide reliable water to irrigable land in the Hurunui Waiau Zone.

-- As more land is irrigated and its use intensified the amount of water needed for stock and community drinking water supply will increase - Issue 6 As demand for water in the Hurunui, Waiau and Jed Catchments increases, access to high quality and reliable supplies of human and stock drinking water could be at risk. - Issue 7 Groundwater takes near a surface water body can affect the flow or level of that surface water body and if not managed in conjunction with surface water abstractions, may result in long term declines in groundwater levels and Objective 2 and Objective 3 in this Plan not being achieved.

-Issue 8 With land uses changes resulting from further irrigation development in the Hurunui, Waiau and Jed river catchments, nutrients in water bodies may reach concentrations that:
+- The ability of fish, including native fish (such as eels), salmon and trout species to pass both up and downstream. - Recreationally important flows in the mainstem of the Hurunui and Waiau Rivers for kayaking, jetboating, swimming and salmon and trout fishing. - The assimilation capacity of the river and the quality of water in the mainstem and tributaries. - The daytime water temperature which can affect the behaviour of, or is lethal for, some fish species. - Issue 3 The natural flow variability is modified by large abstractions of water for out-of-stream uses. - Issue 4 Existing abstractors require reliable water in order to operate their existing farming operations.
+As more water is allocated within each allocation block the reliability of all water users is reduced. - Issue 5 To effectively irrigate additional land in the Waiau Hurunui Zone will require the storage of water, but: - The damming of water in some parts of the Hurunui and Waiau catchments will have environmental effects that cannot be adequately mitigated. - The cost of developing storage infrastructure in some parts of the Hurunui and Waiau catchments, where the environmental costs are less, may result in the development being uneconomic. - The taking of water at higher flows and the development of infrastructure to store this water, if not undertaken in a comprehensive manner, may limit or restrict other storage options which are necessary to provide reliable water to irrigable land in the Hurunui Waiau Zone. - As more land is irrigated and its use intensified the amount of water needed for stock and community drinking water supply will increase. - Issue 6 As demand for water in the Hurunui, Waiau and Jed Catchments increases, access to high quality and reliable supplies of human and stock drinking water could be at risk. - Issue 7 Groundwater takes near a surface water body can affect the flow or level of that surface water body and if not managed in conjunction with surface water abstractions, may result in long term declines in groundwater levels and Objective 2 and Objective 3 in this Plan not being achieved. - Issue 8 With further irrigation development in the Hurunui, Waiau and Jed river catchments nutrients in water bodies may reach concentrations that: - Affect the mauri of waterbodies. - Affect riverbed bird aquatic food supplies. - Decreases trout habitat.

-- Affect the mauri of waterbodies. - Affect riverbed bird aquatic food supplies. - Decreases trout habitat for native fish, salmon and trout. - Affect amenity and recreational uses in the mainstems of the Hurunui and Waiau rivers. - Result in a loss of amenity, recreational and cultural uses in the tributaries. - Result in chronic nitrate toxicity effects on aquatic species in tributaries.
+- Affect amenity and recreational uses in the mainstems of the Hurunui and Waiau rivers. - Result in a loss of amenity, recreational and cultural uses in the tributaries. - · Result in chronic nitrate toxicity effects on aquatic species in tributaries.